 What Causes PAGE_FAULT_IN_NONPAGED_AREA?

+So what is the page fault error?
 When your computer is performing tasks, it is constantly loading programs and files in and out of your computer’s Random Access Memory, more commonly called RAM.
 If your Windows PC runs out of RAM, or a program or file is inactive for a long time, Windows will start moving things from RAM to your hard drive or SSD instead.
 Those ‘things’ are stored in the Page File.

 - A faulty driver or system service

 - A corrupted hard drive or solid-state drive (SSD)

 - Malfunctioning Antivirus Software